Scott-Canning/Deploy-a-NEAR-chunk-validator-on-AWS/README.md

 ```

 Set the environment to the correct network:
+**NOTE: Each time you create a new SSH session, ensure that you set the environment to the correct network.**
 ```
 export NEAR_ENV=shardnet
 ```

-**NOTE:** Each time you create a new SSH session, ensure that you set the environment to the correct network.

-Some basic NEAR-CLI commands include...

 Check validator proposals for entering the validator set:
 ```